accordproject/techdocs/docs/ergo-lang.md

         // Expression
       }
     }

 ### Clauses
 In Ergo, a logical clause like the example clause noted below is represented as a “function” (akin to a “method” in languages like Java) that resides within its parent contract (akin to a “class” in a language like Java).

-Functions are "self contained" modules of code that accomplish a specific task.
+> Functions are "self contained" modules of code that accomplish a specific task.
 Functions usually "take in" data, process it, and "return" a result.
 Once a function is written, it is reusable , i.e., it can be used over and over and over again.
-Functions can be "called" from within other functions or from a clause.
-Functions have to be declared before they can be used.
+> Functions can be "called" from within other functions or from a clause.
+> Functions have to be declared before they can be used.
 So functions "encapsulate" a task.
 They combine statements and expressions carried out as instructions which accomplish a specific task to allow their execution using a single line of code.
 Most programming languages provide libraries of built in functions (i.e., commonly used tasks like computing the square root of a number).
-Functions accelerate development and facilitate the reuse of code which performs common tasks.
-This bodes well for a legal DSL as many clauses known as “boilerplate” are in effect standards which are reused in many different agreement and contract types.
+> Functions accelerate development and facilitate the reuse of code which performs common tasks.

+In traditional clauses, “boilerplate” is standard text that is reused in many different agreement and contract types.
 In general, we don't care how a function does what it does, only that it "does it" making it a reliable language construct.

+The declaration of a Clause that contains the clause’s name, request type and return type collectively referred to as the ‘signature’ of the function.

+#### Example Prose

-When inside a clause, the clause variable contains the part of the Template instance specific to that clause.
-The interface of a Clause that contains the clause’s name, request type and return type collectively referred to as the ‘signature’ of the function.
-Example Prose Additionally the Equipment should have proper devices on it to record any shock during transportation as any instance of acceleration outside the bounds of -0.5g and 0.5g.
+Additionally the Equipment should have proper devices on it to record any shock during transportation as any instance of acceleration outside the bounds of -0.5g and 0.5g.
 Each shock shall reduce the Contract Price by $5.00

-Syntax
+#### Syntax

     clause fragileGoods(request DeliveryUpdate) : ContractPrice {
         ... // An expression computing the result of the clause }
-...

-When inside a contract, the contract variable contains the instance of the Template for the current contract.
+Inside a contract, the `contract` variable contains the instance of the template model for the current contract.

-When inside a clause, the clause variable contains the part of the Template instance specific to that clause.

 ## Statements